chronic-care/mycareplanner/README.md

   * `docker build .`
 * This will build a container which serves content on port 80.
 Run this container with:
   * `docker run -i -p 8000:8000 <hash>`
+* Note: yarn.lock is required for the build to run correctly.
+Do not remove the relevant COPY command

 ## Style guide
 * For consistent readability and isolated commit diffs, a specific style should be used for the project